-NVIH is now vaccinating ALL community members ages 16 and older who live or work in our service area counties.
+NVIH is now vaccinating ALL community members ages 12 and older who live or work in our service area counties.
 Service areas include Butte, Glenn, Tehama, Colusa, and Yolo counties.
-Please register using the link above or call 530-781-1447 to speak with a staff member.
+Please register using the link above.

 Construction underway in Woodland (03/23/21)

 Read the full article from the Daily Democrat here!

 Transportation will be available to Native Americans as well as non-Native American spouses and minors who are household members.
 The individual must be a registered user of NVIH clinical services and live within the NVIH service delivery area to qualify for transportation service.
 Exceptions will be allowed for NVIH Tribal Consortium members living outside of the NVIH Service Delivery Area within the counties of Butte, Colusa, and Tehama.

 All transports are to be scheduled through the patient transportation services scheduling staff.
 Transport request should be made at least one business day in advance, unless an urgent appointment is necessary.
 Patient transportation services are available only during regular business hours.
 It is the patient’s responsibility to notify the scheduler of the need for transportation at the time the appointment is made, and to cancel the request by 12:00 p.m. the business day prior to the scheduled transport if transportation is not needed.

 Transportation requests can be scheduled through your Northern Valley Indian Health primary care clinic.
 Due to the pandemic, transportation services may not be available at all times.